flexera-public/policy_templates/cost/aws/reserved_instances/coverage/README.md

 - *Number of days in the past to view Reserved Instance Coverage* - allowed values 7,14,30,90,180,365
 - *Email addresses* - A list of email addresses of the recipients you wish to notify
+- *Account Number* - The Account number for use with the AWS STS Cross Account Role.
+Leave blank when using AWS IAM Access key and secret. [more](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#automationadmin_1982464505_1123608)

 ## Policy Actions